 As noted above, the academic planning process follows a routing and approval process that is informed by campus, UW System, and sometimes external agency requirements.
-The UW-Madison Academic Program Approval Overview (pdf) details all possible academic actions and the required routing/approval flow for each.
+The UW-Madison Array Management and Program Planning Process (pdf) details all possible academic actions and the required routing/approval flow for each.

 The following list details common academic planning topics and actions and provides a resource/link for more information: